samuelgoto/mailpub/README.md

 # MailPub

+> These is a write down of some mental notes I took from a series of conversations with Joseph Smarr and Gordon Brander

 MailPub is an early proposal for an email-based social networking protocol.
 It leverages the existing, open, federated, mature and resilient deployment of email (SMTP/POP/IMAP) and mailing lists ([LISTSERV](https://en.wikipedia.org/wiki/LISTSERV)) to provide the functionality that you'd typically find in social networks (e.g. following, profiles, etc).

 It uses email as a foundation but extends it with parts of [WebFinger](https://webfinger.net/) and [vCard](https://en.wikipedia.org/wiki/VCard) (profiles), [ActivityPub](https://www.w3.org/TR/activitypub/) (social expression, e.g. likes), [IndieAuth](https://indieweb.org/IndieAuth) (`@names`) and [RSS](https://en.wikipedia.org/wiki/RSS).